The Anti-Comics Crusade Timeline

 • November, 1953 (cover date)- Ladies Home Journal prints Wertham's article "What Parents Don't Know about Comic Books", which would later become part of Seduction of the Innocent.
 Read it!

-• 1954- EC's last gasp.
+• 1954- EC's last gasp for the "new trend" books.

-• April, 1954 (cover date)- Crime SuspenStories #22 published, with a decapitation cover that would later be used during Bill Gaines' testimony before the Senate subcommittee.
+• April, 1954 (cover date)- Crime SuspenStories #22 published, with a gory decapitation cover that would later be used during Bill Gaines' testimony before the Senate subcommittee.

 • April 19, 1954- Seduction of the Innocent published.